UNED Ávila, Spain

 31st May 2021

 We strongly hope for an on-site event, though we cannot guarantee that this will be the case, given the uncertainty caused by the global health situation.
-The venue is spacious enough to safely and comfortably practise social distancing; but we are ready to deliver a high-quality online (or hybrid) experience if necessary, thanks to UNED’s experience in distance education.
+The venue is spacious enough to safely and comfortably practise social distancing; but we are ready to deliver a high-quality online experience if necessary, thanks to UNED’s experience in distance education.
 We will clarify this situation during Autumn 2021 as the worldwide vaccination effort proceeds.